...

 • If you are a Mac user, as I am, you may like this list of science resources (mostly chemistry, but with some physics overlap).

 • Carleton hosts a discussion of Guided Discovery Problems.
-Then, in the left menu you will find links to all kinds of other pedagogical resources.
+In the left menu you will find links to all kinds of other pedagogical resources.

 • NASA has been trying for a long time to perfect solar sailing in space.
 Next year it will try to deploy a sail over 1000 square meters in size.